 Brian has worked extensively in Hollywood music departments on high-profile projects such as Assasin’s Creed: Syndicate, Marvel’s Agent Carter, Sausage Party, The War With Grandpa and The Boss.
-In addition to continuing to write for and assist creatives around the world, Brian currently serves as Arranger for the Arapahoe Philharmonic and frequently writes and arranges for many other ensembles, including most recently the Western Australian Symphony Orchestra and the Boulder Symphony.
+In addition to continuing to write for and assist creatives around the world, Brian currently serves as Arranger for the Arapahoe Philharmonic and frequently writes and arranges for many other ensembles, including the Colorado Symphony, the Western Australian Symphony Orchestra and the Boulder Symphony.
 He is also currently the Lead Composer and Audio Director at Rice Games.
 He lives and breathes to create, share and teach music, and enjoys collaborating with musicians, programmers and directors alike.